ionic-team/ionic-docs/docs/api/spinner.md

 ## Basic Usage

 The default spinner is based on the mode.
-When the mode is `ios` the spinner will be `"lines"`, and when the mode is `md` the spinner will be `"crescent"`.
+When the mode is `ios` the spinner will be `"lines"`, and when the mode is `md` the spinner will be `"circular"`.
 If the `name` property is set, then that spinner will be used instead of the mode specific spinner.

 import Basic from '@site/static/usage/spinner/basic/index.md';